The $L^p$-continuity of wave operators for higher order Schr\"odinger operators: Introduction

 Here $P_{ac}(H)$ is the projection onto the absolutely continuous spectral subspace of $H$, and $f$ is any Borel function.
 Using \eqref{eq:intertwining} one may obtain $L^p$-based mapping properties for the more complicated, perturbed operator $f(H)P_{ac}(H)$ from the simpler free operator $f((-\Delta)^m)$.
 The boundedness of the wave operators on $L^p(\R^n)$ for any choice of $p\geq 2$ with the function $f(\cdot)=e^{-it(\cdot)}$ yield the dispersive estimate

 where $p'$ is the H\"older conjugate of $p$.
 In particular in all odd dimensions $n>2m$, under the hypothesis of Theorem~\ref{thm:main2}, we have

 Our work is inspired by recent work by Feng, Soffer, Wu and Yao on weighted $L^2$-based ``local dispersive estimates" for higher order Schr\"odinger operators considered in \cite{soffernew}, as well as the recent work on the $L^p(\R^3)$ boundedness of the wave operators for the fourth order ($m=2$) Schr\"odinger operators by Goldberg and the second author \cite{GG4wave}, and the extensive works of Yajima, \cite{YajWkp1,YajWkp2,YajWkp3, Yaj,YajNew}, in the case of $m=1$.
 The wave operators for the usual Schr\"odinger operator $-\Delta+V$, when $m=1$ are well-studied, see for example \cite{YajWkp1,YajWkp2,YajWkp3,JY2,JY4,DF,Miz} in all dimensions $n\geq 1$.
 On $\mathbb R^3$, Beceanu and Schlag obtained detailed structure formulas for the wave operators, \cite{Bec,BS,BS2}.
 The $L^2$ existence and other properties of the higher order wave operators have been studied by many authors, including Agmon \cite{agmon}, Kuroda \cite{Kur1, Kur2}, H\"ormander \cite{Hor}, and Schechter, \cite{Sche,ScheArb}.
-We note that the only result on the $L^p$ boundedness of the wave operators for higher order Schr\"odinger operators is the case of $m=2$ and $n=3$ by Goldberg and the second author, \cite{GG4wave}.
+We note that the only\footnote{During the review period of this article Mizutani, Wan and Yao proved results for the case of $m=2$ and $n=1$, \cite{MWY}.} result on the $L^p$ boundedness of the wave operators for higher order Schr\"odinger operators is the case of $m=2$ and $n=3$ by Goldberg and the second author, \cite{GG4wave}.
 There appears to be three regimes in the analysis of $L^p$ boundedness of the wave operators: $n<2m$, $n=2m$, and $n>2m$.
 In the case $n <2m$, as in \cite{GG4wave}, zero energy is not regular for the free operator and the main difficulty in the analysis is the small energies.
 However the large energy argument is more straightforward since the resolvent decays in the spectral parameter $\lambda$.
 In the range $n>2m$ the zero energy is regular for the free operator and the resolvent remains bounded as $\lambda\to 0$.
 However, the large energies, and in particular the Born series terms, are not easy to deal with.
 When $n> 4m-1$ one needs a smoothness requirement on the potential $V$ as in the case $m=1$ and $n>3$, \cite{YajWkp1,GV}, due to the growth of the resolvents as the spectral variable goes to infinity.
 The case $n=2m$ is challenging in both the low and high energy regimes.

 Similar to the usual second order Schr\"odinger operator, for the types of potentials we consider there is a Weyl criterion and $\sigma_{ac}(H)=\sigma_{ac}(H_0)=[0,\infty)$.
 In contrast, decay of the potential is not sufficient to ensure the lack of eigenvalues embedded in the continuous spectrum for the higher order operators, \cite{soffernew}.
 Even perturbing with compactly supported, smooth potentials may induce embedded eigenvalues.
 We leave this as an overarching assumption and note that there are conditions that ensure the lack of embedded eigenvalues, see Theorem~1.11 in \cite{soffernew}.